 Mobile users may try to get around corporate policies for mobile device use.
 For example, they may jailbreak or root a smartphone or find other means to use devices in unauthorized ways.

-A fatal mistake when managing mobile devices is not educating users about the “why” behind corporate policies or stressing that following them can protect data and preserve their ability to work most effectively.
+When managing mobile devices, a fatal mistake is not educating users about the “why” behind corporate policies or stressing that following them can protect data and preserve their ability to work most effectively.
 Businesses also need to establish and communicate consequences for noncompliance with their policies and enforce them.

 Over a mobile device’s lifetime, multiple firmware updates will enable new features and continued security.
 But those updates can mean incompatibility with software applications installed on them.

-You need to evaluate updates, make sure critical security patches are completed, but, in other cases, properly test devices before updating a mobile fleet to ensure that it won’t interfere with use.
+You need to evaluate updates and ensure critical security patches are completed, but, in other cases, properly test devices before updating a mobile fleet to ensure that it won’t interfere with use.

 6Making managing mobile devices harder than it has to be